-- Except as provided in paragraph below, woven wire or chain link fences that are 80 percent open or solid fences made from wood or other materials that are less than 50 percent open, must be used to enclose the overall site.
+- viii.
+Special Use Permit Required Screening Except as provided in paragraph 4 below, the following screening provisions apply to a wireless communication facility. - Except as provided in paragraph below, woven wire or chain link fences that are 80% open or solid fences made from wood or other materials that are less than 50% open, must be used to enclose the overall site.
 Such fences may not be less than six feet in height or more than eight feet in height and must include the use of barbed wire. - II.
 Screening of ground level compounds such as equipment shelters or backup generators must be provided and maintained with evergreen trees that are a minimum of six feet in height at planting.
 The trees must be planted in a staggered pattern at a maximum distance of eight feet on center.
 The screening must placed in an area between the property line or lease line, and a 10-foot setback. - III.
-The Board of Zoning Appeals may require enhanced screening when the wireless communication facility is in close proximity to a residential use, a major road, a federal or state highway or a Park and Open Space - IV.
+The Board of Zoning Appeals may require enhanced screening when the wireless communication facility is in close proximity to a residential use, a major road, a federal or state highway or a Park and Open Space use. - IV.
 These screening provisions do not apply to wireless communication facilities that are screened to the required height from the public right-of-way and from residential properties by a building, topography or some other type of pre-existing site feature acceptable to the Zoning Administrator. - ix.
 Special Use Permit Required Parking All driveways and off-street parking areas must be composed of dust proof materials. - x.
 Special Use Permit Required Signs The wireless communication facility is limited to one sign, not exceeding five square feet in area, and which must include information required by state or federal regulations. - xi.
 Special Use Permit Required Removal When the wireless communication facility is no longer required, the landowner or provider must remove it and restore the property to its natural state.